 As promised, here’s a selection of newfound designs and colorways added to my 1930s MJM (mystery jewelry maker) database.
-There’s also an anomaly which possibly may have been produced by them as a sample piece, or by another company either as a knockoff or later ‘pickup.’
-It will be examined last.

 I’ll start off with a new colorway of the dome-on-box-chain necklace previously seen in green/black (in Part Two) and in blue/black (in Midsummer 2015 Roundup).
 This version uses black only, making it a match for their black-on-brass large bow necklace that is also shown in Part Two.
 The dome is 1.25″ in diameter.
 Although the clasp is original, the extra links must have been added by a prior owner to make the necklace longer.

 This mocha/tan watchband style mesh choker is a sibling of the salmon pink one found in The Mystery Jewelry Maker Returns.
 This tan color is also found on their tubular mesh and small box chains paired with their medium and/or chocolate brown paint.
 It is 16″ long.

 Although this cutout small bow may seem the same, at first glance, as the one appearing in the second photo below (and which is shown in the Trio of MJM Discoveries post), it is not.